Should I Homeschool?

 Learning how to be resourceful is another key to homeschooling.
 It’s very possible that certain subject areas will be beyond the reach of a parent.
 In these cases, homeschool parents must be willing to learn the subject matter, hire a tutor, or join a co-op with a knowledgeable co-teacher.

 One problem that I’ve observed that is very hard to overcome is parents who do not speak English fluently.
 It is extremely difficult for parents who do not speak English to give their child the English support and modeling needed.
 An ELD parent must be both dedicated and resourceful to make homeschooling work.
+If you are interested in homeschooling, but wondering if YOU have the skills to make it work, check out this post.

 What is Your Relationship Like With Your Child Now?